 In February 2017 I started doing homecare again but it didn’t last long.
 My mental health just wasn’t where it should be to hold down a job.
 In April 2017 I started blogging remotely.
 This allowed me to do as much or as little work as I wanted.
 Plus I was getting extremely bored sitting at home doing nothing.

 By now I was hearing a new alarming voice.
 One that told me to kill my husband.
 When this happened we abruptly went to the emerge.
 I was interviewed for what seemed like hours (it was actually 2 hours) and sent home.
-I started going to the emerge almost every 2 weeks because of the thoughts I was having.
+By then I started going to the emerge almost every 2 weeks because of the thoughts I was having.

 In April 2018 I went back to college.
 It was only 4 hours a day and I thought it would be good for me.
 But the thoughts continued and I was still going to emerge frequently.
 On my 30th birthday I started hearing 3 new voices., so I went back to emerge.